 Quandle, which was independently introduced by Joyce \cite{Joy1982} and Matveev \cite{Mat1982} in 1982, is a set $Q$ equipped with a binary operation $\ast: Q\times Q\to Q$ satisfying several axioms motivated from Reidemeister moves in knot theory.
 For a given knot $K$ in $S^3$, similar to the knot group, one can associate a knot quandle $Q_K$ to $K$.
 It is known that two oriented knots have isomorphic knot quandles if and only if they are equivalent, or one can be obtained from the mirror image of the other one by reversing the orientation.
 Given a finite quandle $Q$, counting the homomorphisms from $Q_K$ to $Q$ gives rise to a coloring invariant Col$_Q(K)$ for a knot $K$.
 Analogous to the group homology, a homology theory for quandles was introduced in \cite{CJKLS2003}.
 By using quandle 2-cocycles, one can extend the coloring invariants Col$_Q(K)$ to the quandle cocycle invariants.
 As a generalization of the notion of quandle, biquandle, which is a set equipped with two binary operations, was introduced in \cite{KR2003} and explored in detail in \cite{FJK2004}.
 During the past twenty years, quandles and biquandles have been found to be closely related to Hopf algebras \cite{AG2003}, Frobenius algebras and Yang-Baxter equations \cite{CCEKS2008}, index type invariants \cite{Che2021} and quantum invariants \cite{BGPR2020}.

 Similar to the notion of topological group, which is a topological space that is also a group such that the group operations are compatible with the topological structure, a topological quandle is a topological space with a quandle structure such that the binary operation is continues.
 Equipped with the compact-open topology, the set of all homomorphisms from a knot quandle to a fixed topological quandle also defines a knot invariant \cite{Rub2007}.
 This kind of knot invariants which take values in the set of topological spaces has been investigated deeply in recent years, see \cite{EM2016, CMS2018, ESZ2019}.
-A natural question is, for a given topological manifold, when does it admit a compatible nontrivial quandle structure?
-Surprisingly, recently it was proved by Tsvelikhovskiy that each topological manifold of positive dimension admits infinitely many nontrivial and non-isomorphic topological quandle structures \cite{Tsv2022}.
+A natural question is, for a given topological manifold, when does it admit a compatible non-trivial quandle structure?
+Surprisingly, recently it was proved by Tsvelikhovskiy that each topological manifold of positive dimension admits infinitely many non-trivial and non-isomorphic topological quandle structures \cite{Tsv2022}.
 It means that, unlike the group structures on topological manifolds, the quandle structures on topological manifolds are quite flexible and can be locally designed.

-In this paper, we concern the construction of nontrivial topological biquandles.
+In this paper, we concern the construction of non-trivial topological biquandles.
 Here the \emph{non-triviality} means the topology is not the discrete topology and the biquandle is not a quandle.
-To the best knowledge of the author, at present we have no concrete nontrivial examples of topological biquandle.
-The main aim of this paper is to give some nontrivial examples of topological biquandles by using topological skew braces.
+To the best knowledge of the author, at present we have no concrete non-trivial examples of topological biquandle.
+The main aim of this paper is to give some non-trivial examples of topological biquandles by using topological skew braces.

 The outline of this paper is arranged as follows.
 In Section \ref{section2}, we take a brief review of the basics of biquandles and skew braces.
 The relation between skew braces and the set-theoretic solutions of the Yang-Baxter equation will also be discussed.
-In Section \ref{section3}, we give several concrete nontrivial examples of topological biquandle and discuss some applications of them.
+In Section \ref{section3}, we give several concrete non-trivial examples of topological biquandles and discuss some applications of them.